 The Chargeable Energy Capacity will be the Supplier BM Unit's non half-hourly metered energy consumption over the period 16:00 hrs to 19:00 hrs inclusive every day over the Financial Year (and the p/kWh tariff).

-The Transmission Demand Residual charge for Final Demand Sites will be the sum of the number of sites per Charging Band as served by that Supplier BM Unit multiplied by the number of days the sites were served by that Supplier BM Unit and multiplied by the applicable Transmission Demand Residual Tariff £/site/day as determined in 14.15.141, and
+The Transmission Demand Residual charge for Final Demand Sites will be the sum of the number of sites per Charging Band as served by that Supplier BM Unit multiplied by the number of days the sites were served by that Supplier BM Unit and multiplied by the applicable Transmission Demand Residual Tariff £/site/day as determined in 14.15.141.
+Where a Connection Site has more than one Supplier BM Unit, the charges will be divided annually between the relevant Supplier BM Units in proportion to their annual Consumption, and

+Where a Connection Site is served by more than one Supplier BM Unit, the charges will be divided annually between the relevant Supplier BM Units in proportion to their annual Consumption, and

 The Transmission Demand Residual charge for Unmetered Supplies will be the sum of the forecast monthly volume of Unmetered Supplies per Charging Band as served by that Supplier BM Unit multiplied by the applicable UMS Tariff (p/kWh) as determined in 14.15.141.

+Where The Company has relevant information, it will provide this to the Supplier BMUs in a timely manner.

 Power Stations with a Bilateral Connection Agreement and Licensable Generation with a Bilateral Embedded Generation Agreement